mohid9043803/DM-PROJECT-/README.md

 1) C++ Compiler : g++

 2) Standard C++ Libraries

 The project uses the following built-in C++ libraries:

-<iostream> – for input and output operations
+                      <iostream> for input and output operations

-<cstdlib> – for random number generation using rand()
+                       <cstdlib> for random number generation using rand()

-<chrono> – for high-resolution execution time measurement
+                       <chrono>  for high-resolution execution time measurement

 3) Operating System

 Compatible with Windows, Linux, and macOS

-No OS-specific libraries are used

 4) Development Environment (Optional):